Top 10 Customer Experience KPIs Every CX Leader Should Track

 Customer Lifetime Value = Customer value x Customer lifespan

-On average, a CAC to CLV ratio of 1:3 means your CX and marketing strategies work.
+On average, a CAC-to-CLV ratio of 1:3 indicates that CX and marketing strategies work.

 9. Conversion Rate

-Another indicator that your CX is a success is whether your audience and non-paying customers (such as those subscribed to freemium subscriptions or free trials) convert into paying customers.
+Another indicator that the CX is a success is whether the audience and non-paying customers (such as those on freemium plans or free trials) convert into paying customers.

-A good conversion rate also shows that your prospects find value in your products or services (which include customer support and other customer-facing strategies) and are pleased to continue or upgrade to a paid subscription.
+A good conversion rate shows that prospects find value in the products or services, including customer support and other customer-facing strategies, and desire to upgrade to a paid subscription.

 What’s considered a good free-to-premium conversion rate depends on several factors, including your business model and industry.